Mohankumar2001/dbmsLab12/README.md

 add the mongodb.dll file into mongodb/php/ext folder
 ]

+Run xampp and mongodb

+create a database billing and 4 tables - cashier, customer, product, transaction in mongodb

-To run go to localhost/[your folder name]
+To run the project go to localhost/[your folder name]/index.php